castorini/onboarding/docs/cc-guide.md

 There are (at least) 2 ways to submit a job: interactive and non-interactive.

+If your job's maximum time is longer than 24 hours, please submit that job in a non-interactive way because the time limit of interactive jobs is 24 hours.

 * Interactive: you get a shell on the computing node and run jobs as usual.
 Useful when you are running experiments for the first time and need to debug here and there.
 Command:

   `srun --mem=32G --cpus-per-task=2 --time=24:0:0 --gres=gpu:v100l:1 --pty zsh`